Astralane/pals-tracker/README.md

 # Paladin Validator Tracker 🛡️⚔️

-A tiny server that helps you retrieve all palidators and upcoming leader slots.
+A tiny server that helps you retrieve all palidators and their upcoming leader slots.

 ## Getting Started 🏁